OeAD in Solidarity with Ukraine

 Do Ukrainian students have to pay tuition fees now?

-Students with Ukrainian citizenship are to have their tuition fees for the summer semester 2022 waived or refunded.
+Students with Ukrainian citizenship are to have their tuition fees for the summer semester 2022 and for the winter semester 2022/23 waived or refunded.
 They have to prove their Ukrainian citizenship by means of a certificate of citizenship of that country or a passport.
-See the decree of the Federal Ministry of Education, Science and Research (BMBWF) (amendment to the tuition fees decree), issued on 10 March 2022
+See the decree of the Federal Ministry of Education, Science and Research (BMBWF) (amendment to the tuition fees decree), issued on 10 March 2022.

 Can current visas or residence titles for Ukrainian students and academics be extended if an extension of their stay in Austria becomes necessary?